matrix-org/sliding-sync/room_list.md

-### Room List API
+### Room List Stream

+This is the first stream a client will access on a freshly logged-in client.

 The purpose of this API is to:
  - provide the client with a list of room IDs sorted based on some useful sort criteria.
 Critically, the data used to sort these rooms  _is told to the client_ so they can continue to sort rooms as live streaming data comes in.
  - Track a list of room IDs the client is interested in, for feeding into other APIs automagically.
+This saves bandwidth as the full list of room IDs don't need to be constantly sent back and forth.
+ - provide **exactly** the information about a room ID to populate room summary without having to track the entire room state.

 This stream is paginatable.
 The first "initial" sync always returns a paginated response to seed the client with data initially.
 This is **pagination mode**.